 - Horseradish root (1, cleaned and sliced into strips): Imparts a potent, spicy flavor.
 If you can't find horseradish root, a small amount of prepared horseradish could be used as a substitute.

+Note about horseradish: Horseradish root is a hidden gem often used in Eastern European homemade pickle recipes.
 Don't shy away from incorporating it into your pickles!
-After cleaning and peeling, slice it into thin strips to layer amongst your cucumbers and atop the jar.
+After cleaning and peeling, slice it into thin sticks that you can place in between the cucumbers and on top of the jar.

 The best formula for pickling with vinegar, salt, and sugar

-As a basic rule, for each gallon of vinegar with 5% acidity, add four tablespoons of salt (make sure the salt is for pickles with no iodine added to it) and two tablespoons of granulated sugar.
-OR, for each liter of vinegar, add one tablespoon of salt and half a tablespoon of granulated sugar in case you plan to can a smaller amount of cucumbers.
+As a basic rule, for each gallon of vinegar with 5% acidity, add 4 tablespoons of salt (make sure the salt is for pickles with no iodine added to it) and 2 tablespoons of granulated sugar.
+OR, for each liter of vinegar, add one tablespoon of salt and half a tablespoon of granulated sugar if you plan to can a smaller amount of cucumbers.

-Although recent guidelines suggest that it's not necessary to boil the lids, I believe that immersing them in hot water for a few minutes prior to use provides an added assurance of safety.
+Although recent guidelines suggest that boiling the lids is not necessary, I believe that immersing them in hot water for a few minutes prior to use provides an added assurance of safety.

 Using a ladle, slowly pour the hot pickling mixture into the jars, fully immersing the cucumbers.